-Biogen Idec Inc., the third-largest U.S. biotechnology company, reported profit that topped analysts’ estimates as sales increased from its top-selling (BIIB) multiple sclerosis medicine Avonex and cancer therapy Rituxan.
+Biogen Idec Inc., the third-largest U.S. biotechnology company, reported profit that topped analysts’ estimates as sales increased from its top-selling (BIIB:US) multiple sclerosis medicine Avonex and cancer therapy Rituxan.

 “The quarter looks terrific, probably one of the stronger quarters you’ll see in this earnings season,” Eric Schmidt, an analyst with Cowen & Co., said in a telephone interview today.
 “It’s a blowout quarter, driven by the top line.”

 Biogen gained 1.4 percent to $141.15 at 9:47 a.m.
 New York time, after earlier reaching $142.68 for the biggest intraday increase since June 29.
 The shares had gained 27 percent this year through yesterday.

 Revenue in the quarter rose 18 percent to $1.42 billion, beating analysts’ average estimate of $1.33 billion.
 Sales of Avonex climbed 16 percent to $762 million, while Rituxan increased 31 percent to $285 million.
 Tysabri revenue was little changed at $280 million, Biogen said.